SoftUni-Internal/interactive-content/EN/05-Prototypes-and-Inheritance/05-Homework.md

 This however, only adds our new function to this instance.

-To add all functions just one time and have them work on **all arrays** is not much more complicated, we just have to attach them to Array’s **prototype** instead:
+To add all functions just one time and have them work on **all arrays** is not much more complicated, we just have to attach them to Array's **prototype** instead:

 [image assetsSrc="JS-Advanced-Prototypes-and-Inheritance-(7).png" /]